Lithuanian Safer Internet Centre

-It is a common initiative of the consortium of four organisations: the national coordinator - National Agency of Education (NAE) under the Ministry of Education and Science, the Communications Regulatory Authority of the Republic of Lithuania (RRT), Child Line (CL) organisation, and association "Langas į ateitį" (LIA) that capitalises on existing years of experience, knowledge and collected resources.
+It is a common initiative of the consortium of four organisations: the national coordinator - National Agency of Education (NAE) under the Ministry of Education, Science and Sport, the Communications Regulatory Authority of the Republic of Lithuania (RRT), Child Line (CL) organisation, and association "Langas į ateitį" (LIA) that capitalises on existing years of experience, knowledge and collected resources.
 All of the services combined have contributed to previous safer internet projects or actions since 2012.

 The Lithuanian Safer Internet Centre (SIC) constantly develops and supports tools, methods and resources promoting internet safety awareness.
 Resources are being developed for various target groups:

 - For kids and adolescents – resources promoting safe online browsing, informing about possible threats online and their prevention, raising awareness about positive online content, encouraging them to be creators of positive online content.

 - For parents and care-takers – resources to improve online safety knowledge and educational advice to pass digital skills and online safety skills to their kids.

 - For teachers, social workers and other educators – resources and lesson plans for use during educational activities.

 Awareness raising is carried out through organising national campaigns (most important are Safer Internet Day (SID) and week, and All Digital Week), participation in local and national events, organising online and offline trainings to teachers, meeting with students during seminars or at summer camps, and promotion of online safety using traditional and social media.